-Cost of sales is comprised of license fees to media partners (which were first established in 2022) and data and payments' solution expenses related to subscription revenue (which were established in 2022 in connection with the acquisition of RotoWire).
-As a result, costs of sales were not incurred prior to 2022.
+Costs of sales increased to \$9.1 million for the year ended December 31, 2023 from \$3.0 million for the year ended December 31, 2022, primarily due to increased revenue and associated costs from our media partnerships.
+Cost of sales is comprised of license fees to media partners (which were first established in 2022 when we entered into the media partnership with McClatchy) and data and payments' solution expenses related to subscription revenue (which were first established in 2022 in connection with the acquisition of Roto Sports).
+Costs of sales were not incurred prior to 2022.